zhaohui-yang/LegoNet_pytorch/README.md

 python train.py
 ```

-You should achieve an VGG16 with 93.88% accuracy on CIFAR10 dataset, the lego filters occupy ~3.8M parameters.
+You could achieve an VGG16 with 93.88% accuracy on CIFAR10 dataset, the lego filters occupy ~3.8M parameters.

 ## LegoConv2d